FRosner/pymltk/README.rst

 * ... offer a clean and consistent UI.

-This package was inspired by `mlr <https://github.com/mlr-org/mlr>`_, a R package which offers similar functionality with respect to data (pre)processing (but in addition offers *a lot* more).
+This package was inspired by `mlr <https://github.com/mlr-org/mlr>`_, an R package which offers similar functionality with respect to data (pre)processing (but in addition offers *a lot* more).